Smokey8979/wt901c_ros2/README.md

 - ROS-standard message types
 - Parameter-driven configuration
 - Compatible with robot_localization and Nav2
-- Works on any ROS 2 Humble system
+- Works on any ROS 2 Humble/Jazzy system
+- Can further integrate it with EKF along with other datas for better odom or position

 ---